well-typed/memory-usage-zurihac-2021/README.md

 [ghc-debug](https://gitlab.haskell.org/ghc/ghc-debug) is a suite of applications and libraries which allow you to inspect the heap as a Haskell application from a debugger written in Haskell.
-The heap structure is represented using Haskell datatypes and traversal functions written using normal recursive Haskell traversal functions.
+The heap structure is represented using Haskell datatypes and traversal functions are written as normal Haskell functions.

 Debugging an application has two parts:

 1. Instrument the `main` function of your application using a simple wrapper.
-   When the program starts a socket will be created, which a debugger can connect to and query information about the heap.
+   When the program starts a socket will be created, which a debugger can connect to and query information about the heap of your program.
 2. Write a debugging script which connects to the opened socket, and queries and analyses information about the heap.

 A key design principle of ghc-debug is that the debugger doesn't run in the same process as your application.
 Therefore, there are no instrumentation artefacts present in the profiles.
-When a debugger connects to your process, it pauses it and therefore the heap won't mutate throughout the run of your debugging script.
+When a debugger connects to your process, it must first pause the process, and then the heap won't mutate throughout the run of your debugging script.
 This is critical to be able to traverse stack closures properly.

 ![arch](assets/arch.jpg)